Tax Sale By Public Auction

 You must immediately pay the full amount bid plus the applicable Land Transfer Tax and the accumulated tax taxes, and HST if applicable, to the auctioneer.
 If your money order(s) and/or certified cheque(s) total more than the amount that you owe, the municipality will most likely issue you a cheque for the difference as soon as possible.
 The auctioneer will then issue you a receipt for the amounts received.
 The receipt will include the legal description of the property, your name and the name in which the tax deed will be registered.

 If you are declared the successful purchaser, the Treasurer will prepare a Tax Deed showing you, or someone else if you choose, as the new owner of the property.
 The person shown as the new owner will have to sign the deed and have it “commissioned” by a Commissioner for Taking Oaths.
 If you go to the treasurer’s office to sign the deed someone there will most likely be able to commission the deed.
 If prefer that the Treasurer send you the deed to be signed, you could have it commissioned by a lawyer, doctor, professional engineer, member of the clergy, or other Commissioner for Taking Oaths.
-The deed will then be registered at the local land registry office.
 As soon as the tax deed is registered you become the owner of the property

 If you would like more details about how tax sales are conducted you can find the Municipal Tax Sale Rules on our “Resources For You” page.